About Kairos

 We understand what we do impacts more than the students who attend our school.
 By impacting the future trajectory of our young people, we in turn create a ripple effect that impacts their families and beyond that, the communities that surround us.

-Kairos first campus opened in Deception Bay in 2015 with 26 students.
-We currently operate two campuses, our Caloundra campus opened in 2020, and have 122 students.
+Kairos’ first campus opened in Deception Bay in 2015 with 26 students.
+We currently operate two campuses, with our Caloundra campus opening in 2020.
+Today, we have 122 students across both sites.